STAMP-project/stamp-ide/README_Descartes.md

 #### Add a mutator

-To add a mutator push the "Add mutator" button to open a dialog with a text, write the new mutator and push OK, remember that the String mutators beguins and ends with ", for example "A", if a mutator is wrong for example A, you will get an exception (could not match input) when running the tests.
+To add a mutator push the "Add mutator" button to open a dialog, select the type of mutator you want, if the mutator type requires to write a text like string or int the text will be enabled, write the text of the mutator and press ok, the necessary sintax like "" for strings, '' for chars or key words as short is provided.

-The char mutators beguins and ends with ', for example 'A', 1 is an int mutator, 1.0 a double mutator, the others are (byte)1, (short)1, 1L and 1.0f for numbers, true and false for boolean, void for void methods, and null for others.

 <center>![adding a mutator](images/add.png)</center>